DelineaXPM/delinea-platform/Scripts/SecretServer/EntraId/Instructions.md

-## Create secret in Secret Server for the EntraID Privileged Account
+## Create Secret in Secret Server for the EntraID Privileged Account

 - Log in to the Delinea Secret Server